Steven Murawski, PhD

 Electrical & Software Engineer

-Mr. Silverman has worked on several projects at USF over the last decade including operating and integrating Webb Slocum underwater gliders, designing remote sensor data collection units, serving as lead software engineer for the C-BASS towed camera, and operating and evaluating a neural network based computer vision systems to assess fisheries stock on the West Florida Shelf.
-On COMIT, Mr. Silverman will assist in the Center’s database and data storage management, AI development, and provide technical expertise for the UxSs and geodetic operations.
+Mr. Silverman has worked on several projects at USF over the last decade including operating and integrating Teledyne-Webb Slocum underwater gliders, designing remote sensor data collection units, serving as lead software engineer for the C-BASS towed camera, and operating and evaluating a neural network based computer vision systems to assess fisheries stock on the West Florida Shelf.
+On COMIT, Mr. Silverman assists in the Center’s database and data storage management, AI development, and provides technical expertise for the UxSs and geodetic operations.

 Yunfang Sun, PhD